Menu Close

 • spending quality time with the kids

 It’s difficult to find time to connect with your spouse, or partner.
-The relationship gets put on the backburner and often forgotten about.
+The relationship gets put on the back-burner and often forgotten about.
 And now, you’re wondering why you feel like you’re just roommates and no longer have a real connection, which makes one feel lonely in a marriage.

 Unrealistic Expectations

-You might feel lonely because you expect your spouse to fill all areas of your social desires.
+You might feel lonely because you expect your spouse to fill all areas of your social needs.
 Not having outside friends to spend time with, and always depending on your partner to go to dinner, dancing, the movies, etc. isn’t realistic.
-However, if you expect them to fill all of these needs, you’re going to be disappointed, which leads to feeling like you’re “out here all alone”.
+However, if you expect them to fill all of these needs, you’re going to be disappointed, which leads to feeling like you’re “out here all alone.”

 There are many other reasons you might feel relationship loneliness.
 Unless you explore your relationship and are willing to put it all out on the table – you’ll never know.
 A professional can help get to the root of what’s causing your marital loneliness.